10 Steps for the Perfect Bathroom Remodel

 At this point, you’ll focus on the big picture: where the major elements go and the functionality of the space.
 Don’t worry about the finishing touches like colors and materials.
 These drawings and scope of work will be used to interview contractors and solicit estimates.

-Now it’s time to research materials, so you’ll have a basic knowledge of what you need and how much it will cost.
-Marble may look great, but it’s not stain-resistant and so is a pain to maintain.
+Now it’s time to research materials, so you’ll have a basic knowledge of what you need and final costs.
+Marble may look great, but it’s not stain-resistant and is a pain to maintain.

 At this stage, you should be actively reviewing the floor plan, elevations, tile layout, and any other relevant drawings associated with your project.
-More planning on the front end of the project means fewer mistakes will arise later in the process.
+More planning on the front end of the project can mean fewer mistakes will arise later in the process.

 This stage will also involve pulling permits.
 If you’re working with a knowledgeable contractor, they will likely take this on.
 Many are skilled at navigating the process with contacts they’ve made at the local planning office.
 If you’re doing much of the work yourself, you’ll need to brush up on what permits you’ll need, and where and how to submit drawings for approval.